barchstien/garden-reporter/collector/README.md

  * temperature : from datasheet deg = V*100 - 50
  * Compare with a calibrated lux meter
  * battery voltage divider = 6

+## Water Web Server
+It has 2 use cases :
+ * For Human, to setup auto-watering, and get short status of water-control
+ * For water-control, to poll config and push status

 # TCP Serial